danielredwine/spatial_regression/README.md

 # spatial_regression
-Spatial regression using soceoeconomic predictors for the response of percentage of children living below the poverty line in Alabama.
+Spatial regression using socioeconomic predictors for the response of percentage of children living below the poverty line in Alabama.